 MOD EUR/XXA28/45

 9.41 Following receipt of the BR IFIC referring to requests for coordination under Nos.
-9.7 to 9.7B, an administration believing that itshould have been included in the request or the initiating administration believing that an administrationidentified under No. 9.36 in accordance with the provisions of No. 9.7 (GSO/GSO) (items 1) to 8) of the frequency band column), No. 9.7A (GSO earth station/non-GSO system) or No. 9.7B (non-GSO system/GSO earth station) of Table 5-1 of Appendix 5 should not have been included in the request, shall, within four months of the date of publication of the relevant BR IFIC, inform the initiating administration or the identified administration, as appropriate, and the Bureau, giving its technical reasons for doing so, and shall request that its namebe included or that the name of the identified administration be excluded, as appropriate.
-(WRC-07)
+9.7 to 9.7B, an administration believing that it, or any of its satellite networks not identified under No. 9.36.2, should have been included in the request or the initiating administration believing that an administration, or any of the satellite networks identified under No. 9.36.2, in accordance with the provisions of No. 9.7 (GSO/GSO) (items 1) to 8) of the frequency band column), No. 9.7A (GSO earth station/non-GSO system) or No. 9.7B (non-GSO system/GSO earth station) of Table 5-1 of Appendix 5 should not have been included in the request, shall, within four months of the date of publication of the relevant BR IFIC, inform the initiating administration or the identified administration, as appropriate, and the Bureau, giving its technical reasons for doing so, and shall request that its name, or the name of any of its satellite networks not identified under No. 9.36.2, be included or that the name of the identified administration, or any of its satellite networks identified under No. 9.36.2, be excluded, as appropriate.
+(WRC-12)

 Reasons: To allow the initiating administration to propose changes not only to the list of administrations identified by the BR but also to the list of satellite networks associated with these administrations in the frequency bands where a coordination arc applies.
 To require that, in the frequency bands where a coordination arc applies, an administration that wants to be included in the coordination, but has not been identified by the BR, also identify its specific satellite networks to be considered, giving its technical reasons for doing so.
 If modifications to the list published under No. 9.38 are proposed, and valid technical reasons are given, an updated and definitive list will be published under No. 9.42.